kendryte/canmv/README.md

 <br />
 <br />

-**Let's Sipeed up, Maximize AI's power!**

-**MaixPy, makes AIOT easier!**
+**CanMV, makes AIOT easier!**

+This implementation was based on Sipeed MaixPy, but it diverged from it and is now a completely independent project.

-Maixpy is designed to make AIOT programming easier, based on the [Micropython](http://www.micropython.org) syntax, running on a very powerful embedded AIOT chip [K210](https://kendryte.com).
+CanMV is designed to make AIOT programming easier, based on the [Micropython](http://www.micropython.org) syntax, running on a very powerful embedded AIOT chip [K210](https://kendryte.com).

-There are many things you can do with MaixPy, please refer to [here](https://maixpy.sipeed.com/en/others/what_maix_do.html)

 > K210 brief:
 > * Image Recognition with hardware AI acceleration